Vetting & DBS Checks

 Referees and References

-As part of the Vetting and DBS process you will be asked to provide names and addresses of referees (not relatives or friends) who will be able to provide references for you.
+As part of the Vetting and DBS (Disclosure and Barring Service) process you will be asked to provide names and addresses of referees (not relatives or friends) who will be able to provide references for you.
 In order to speed up the process and avoid delays it is essential that you provide this information covering the last 3 years for the vetting process and 5 years for DBS checks.
 If you were not employed during the 3 or 5 year period then details from a professional such as your GP or someone of equivalent standing in the community would also be suitable.